 FOLLOW UP, FOLLOW UP, FOLLOW UP

 One man, R.U.
 Darby used this principle to make himself a fortune selling insurances.
 80% of all sales require at least 5 follow-ups after the initial contact, but more than half of all salespeople give up after just one.
 What’s more, 92% of sales people give up before that magic 5th follow-up.
 Why don’t people follow up?
 Fear of failure and fear of rejection are two beasts that have to be tamed if you are to succeed in sales.
 And after the 5th “NO“, continue to follow up.
 The latest statistics I’ve seen now say that you need 8 touch points before someone will buy from you, with the first touch point starting with Google search.
+And if it’s an online sale, you need to at least double the touch points!

 Going forward, always make certain that every direct or indirect contact you have with them conveys useful information – not mere sales hype.
 How does this look in today’s world?
-This is not about spamming your email list with a “killer offers” or a “BUY BUY BUY” in every email.
+This is not about spamming your email list with “killer offers” or a “BUY BUY BUY” in every email.
 It’s about continuing to build that trust and relationship by providing value to your customers.
 For example, in my catering business, I will often share recipes with my customers.
 There’s no sales pitch.
 For me, winning customers is about providing as much value as I can when I connect with them.
 I never give a sales pitch.
 I don’t have to.
 I simply share what I love to do!
 The way I look at it, when someone says “no thank you” they’re simply saying, “not today”.

 If you stay in contact and continue to add value and provide good information, they’ll come back when they’re ready to buy.
 “Out of sight, out of mind” applies when it comes to building that relationship.